JayCode-bit/ChatApplication_Using_Sockets/README.md

 # ChatApplication_Using_Sockets
-Learning of basics of Sockets and basic Server Connection
+Learning basics of Sockets and basic Server Connection